-To circumvent the well-known problem that puppies like to subject themselves to table legs, chairs, electric cables and other objects, the careful use of Bitter Apple Spray is the method of choice.
-Filled food toys are also available as quickly accepted alternatives. ??
+To circumvent the well-known problem of puppies with a preference for table legs, chairs, electric cables and other objects, the careful use of Bitter Apple Spray is the method of choice.
+Filled food toys are also available as quickly accepted alternatives.

-* To achieve rapid housebreaking, the puppy must immediately after every sleep, food and games get the opportunity to drop in a suitable and desired place urine.
+* To achieve rapid housebreaking, the puppy must immediately after every sleep, eat and play the opportunity to drop off at a suitable and desired place urine.
 In addition, an exact observation by the owner is required to prevent small .Unfallen ?? g in between and to bring the puppy as soon as possible to the outside.

-* In the coexistence of children and puppies, clear rules have to be set: where is who is allowed?
+* In the coexistence of children and puppies clear rules must be set: where is who is allowed?
 What is allowed?
-The puppy must have a retreat that is taboo for children. • No matter how big your own property is, the daily walk away from home is an existential part of Dog Day that satisfies the dog’s natural genetic exploration urge to prevent numerous stress-related problems and also supports and continues the socialization process.
+The puppy must have a retreat that is taboo for children. • No matter how big your own property is, the daily walk away from home is an existential part of Dog Day that satisfies the dog’s genetically-based natural exploration drive, helping to prevent numerous stress-related problems and supporting and continuing the socialization process.

 * Learning through reward works optimally during the socialization phase!
 This finding disproves the earlier opinion that training the dog only at the age of six months to begin. ??